Go back in time for a day at an OPEN-AIR MUSEUM

 You will come across men working the fields with horses and women washing clothes on washboards.

-You will meet farmers’ wives offering you samples of their cooking, all while you can hear the ringing sound of the blacksmith shaping red-hot iron into horseshoes in the background.
+You will meet farmers’ wives offering you samples of their cooking, and you will hear the ringing sound of the blacksmith shaping red-hot iron into horseshoes in the background.

 At the co-operative village, 24 houses and buildings create the framework for how life was lived in Denmark 100 years ago.

-The village is a museum of cultural history covering the period from 1870-1950.
+The village is a museum of cultural history covering the period from 1870 to-1950.
 These were the years when the co-operative movement had its prime time in Denmark.

 Andelslandsbyen Nyvang